 The tagline 'Create Voodoo Magic' would be used years later.
 However Antonia maintains the magic came alive on that day.

-Unwilling to compromise professional painting standards to fit a 6 hour workshop, there was only one viable option.
 True to form of turning barriers into challenges, Antonia decided to create something unique.
 A paint that was fast drying and self-priming like a chalk paint, but acrylic-based and durable like a waterborne enamel.